 For pies that pack a real bang for their buck, you can't beat Ripe Deli.
 These guys have some of the tastiest pastries in Auckland and the best bit is, you can get them on both sides of the bridge.
 So what's their secret, you ask?
 Classic flavours, done with finesse.
 The beef brisket and smoked fish are always a good time, but where we reckon the party is really at is with the mince and cheese (because if you couldn't already tell, we're big fans).
 This baby mixes things up with with not one but two types of cheese (Swiss and Gruyère), sitting atop a bed of succulent free-range mince.
 Get it in ya.

 Finally, what kind of article would this be if we didn't mention the institution that is Muzza's?
-Their pies are the stuff of local legend (and the cure for many a hangover), which you can watch their talented bakers whipping up behind the counter.
+Their pies are the stuff of local legend (and the cure for many a hangover), which you can again watch their talented bakers whipping up behind the counter.
 All the classic flavours are here, as well as a rather moreish selection of sweet ones (simply too good not to mention).

 Fancy rounding things off with something sweet?
 Here's where to devour Auckland's best doughnuts.